-interconnected volumes of the apartments inside are expressed externally by way of large L or T-shaped window openings that permit glimpses of the split-level spaces within.
+The mass of the building steps up and away from the adjacent buildings on Weston Street to preserve the neighbours’ rights to light.
+In keeping with the diverse architecture of the neighbourhood, the block is also given variation by way of the fenestration with large L or T-shaped window openings that permit glimpses of the split-level spaces within.
 The windows are set into deep reveals, and further surface relief is given by terraces set into the stepped roofline and by the large pre-cast balconies which cantilever out from the elevation.

-Inside, the apartments are all unique, whilst demonstrating the same approach: they are split across several floors and centred around an open-plan, double-height space which contains the internal circulation and forms the main heart of the home.
+Inside, the apartments are all unique, whilst demonstrating the same approach.
+They are split across several floors and centred around an open-plan, double-height space which contains the internal circulation and forms the main heart of the home.
 Each multi-level apartment is flooded with light from either a large full-height window or, in the case of the apartments in the centre of the two blocks, by rooflights.
 The social spaces – living, kitchen, dining and study areas – are placed in this fluid central volume, separated by stairs and not doors, with more cellular bedrooms located above, below or adjacent.

 The building has a structural concrete shell, cast using traditional timber shutters of rough-sawn Douglas fir, the plank marked surfaces giving a strong patina to the interior.
 The stair cores have a smooth matt concrete finish with expressed joints.
-In contrast, the apartment and office interiors incorporate self-finished materials to complement the concrete, and give a warm, handcrafted feel.
+In contrast, the apartment and office interiors incorporate timber and self-finished materials to complement the concrete, and give a warm, handcrafted feel.

 Housing Design Awards 2018 - shortlisted

 Civic Trust Award (Regional finalist) 2019